nurgasemetey/nurgasemetey.github.io/_posts/2020-12-04-issues-workplace.md

   - integrations(rare)
 - tunnel incident detection platform
   - backend
-  - various integrations with devices and webservices
+  - various integrations with devices and web services
   - Ops
 - demos which mainly don't give any results

 As you can see, there is more than average load on 8 people.

 In my case, **I am really tired of context switching**.
-I hate everytime when I need to connect with SSH or Anydesk, check integrator DB which can only be connected using Windows.
+I hate every time when I need to connect with SSH or Anydesk, check integrator DB which can only be connected using Windows.

 # Issue 2: Expectation that we are still startup